Finding Strength in Small Steps: A Patient's Guide to Recovery from Paralysis

 Curated by Katrina Parra

-My first days in the ICU were truly painful and filled with so much uncertainty.
-The pain often didn't even let me think or be fully conscious of my situation, but I did worry a lot about never being able to walk again.
-Every day in the hospital, I wondered when it would end, when I could walk and do my things with the greatest ease.
-I didn't know all that lay ahead; I believed that recovering from paralysis wouldn't be so complex.
-Perhaps that was my biggest mental barrier—for some reason, I thought it would be a couple of months, like when the effect of something just wears off.
+My first days in the ICU were painful and filled with so much uncertainty.
+The pain was often so bad it didn't let me think or even be fully conscious of my situation, but I do remember worrying that I would never be able to walk again.
+Every day in the hospital, I wondered when it would end, when I’d be able to walk and move through the world with ease.
+Deep down, I believed that recovering from paralysis wouldn't be too complicated, maybe a couple of months, like when the effect of something just wears off.

 What kept me hopeful were the patients my family connected with, including Katrina from the United Porphyrias Association, a foundation in Medellín, and the girls from "Alas Púrpura."
-They motivated me to think everything would be okay, that even though it would take time, I could achieve it.
-When I heard the doctors say it would take a year, I was incredibly frustrated, but I kept going.
+They encouraged be to believe everything would be okay, that even though it would take time, I could regain my strength.
+When I the doctors told me it would take a year, I was incredibly frustrated, but I kept going.

 “Every day in the hospital, I wondered when it would end, when I could walk and do my things with the greatest ease.”